J. Frederick Motz: Notable cases

 In 1999, Motz ruled against Ida Wells, a former secretary for the Democratic National Committee, who had sued G. Gordon Liddy for defamation.
-Liddy, a White House 'plumber' for President Richard Nixon, had endorsed a theory in the book Silent Coup (1991), in Liddy's first major public statement about the Watergate case after his four and a half year prison sentence.
-The book argued White House counsel John Dean had orchestrated the Watergate break-in to find and conceal evidence that his then-girlfriend had been involved in prostitution, and some of the evidence was secreted in Well's desk.
+Liddy, a White House 'plumber' for President Richard Nixon, had endorsed a theory in the book Silent Coup (1991), in Liddy's first major public statement about the Watergate case after his four-and-a-half-year prison sentence.
+The book argued White House counsel John Dean had orchestrated the Watergate break-in to find and conceal evidence that his then-girlfriend had been involved in prostitution, and some of the evidence was secreted in Wells' desk.
 Motz declared a mistrial, stating no "reasonable jury" could have ruled in favor of Wells.

 In July 2006, Judge Motz struck down Maryland's "Wal-Mart Law" for violating the federal ERISA act.
 The Maryland law, Motz wrote, "violates ERISA's fundamental purpose of permitting multi-state employers to maintain nationwide health and welfare plans, providing uniform nationwide benefits and permitting uniform national administration."
 Republicans, including Gov. Ehrlich who was running for re-election, applauded this ruling on the grounds it would make Maryland a more friendly environment for new business.

 In December 2011, Motz presided at the two-month trial in Salt Lake City of an anti-competition lawsuit where Novell claimed $1 billion from Microsoft.
 The issue was Microsoft's discontinuance of a Windows feature that Novell's WordPerfect software depended on; the company argued a theory of cross-market injury.
 Microsoft CEO Bill Gates testified on the witness stand for two days in defending his decision during the two-month trial.
 The complex case had been under litigation for seven years.
 On December 16, Judge Motz declared a mistrial due to a hung jury; after three days it had not reached the unanimous decision required.
 Corby Alvey, a 21-year-old security guard, held out for the defense position.
 Discussion with jurors afterward showed that the eleven who sided with Novell were divided in some of their thinking.

+Death

+Motz died at his home in Baltimore on October 23, 2023.
+He was 80.